Leadville miners' strike: Legacy

 WFM leaders and federation members realized that they needed to build a more powerful organization.
 To do so, they jettisoned the "conservative and divisive self-interest" that had characterized the AFL and the western miners' organizations themselves up to that point.

 The Leadville strike had winnowed out miners who were antagonistic toward, or not fully supportive of the union's goals.
 The members who were left agreed that they were engaged in a class-based struggle that called for a more militant and confrontational disposition.
 Employers themselves had dictated the old rules for the struggle, but after Leadville the union no longer believed those rules applied.
 Many of the WFM members were moving beyond reformist sentiments, to a realization that if they were to obtain the just solution that they sought, the system needed to be overturned.
 In a document called the November 1897 proclamation, the union miners and their allies vowed to launch a new federation which would reflect their growing class consciousness.

 The Leadville strike set the scene not only for the WFM's consideration of militant tactics and its embrace of radicalism, but also for the birth of the Western Labor Union (which became the American Labor Union) and the WFM's participation in the founding of the Industrial Workers of the World.

 The radicalization of the WFM resulted in the WFM endorsing revolutionary socialism, driving away allies among businessmen, politicians, and the middle class.
-The WFM embraced more violent strike tactics, and "entered into the one of the most insurgent and violent stages that American labor history had ever seen."
+The WFM embraced more violent strike tactics, and "entered into one of the most insurgent and violent stages that American labor history had ever seen."
 These events are sometimes called the Colorado Labor Wars After being frustrated in a number of smaller strikes, in 1903 the WFM called a strike in its long-time stronghold of Cripple Creek, Colorado, expecting a defining showdown between capital and labor.
 The result was a "climactic disaster", as "the WFM suffered the total destruction of its most stalwart local and the arrest of its most prominent leaders."

 The WFM's radical views and violent tactics failed.
 "By the early 1910s, the Federation's days as the grand champion of western workers' rights and western radicalism were over."